Living History: Eating like an Italian Immigrant Family in 1919

 Update: If you would like more context about what the Settlement House Workers thought of the Italian diet, check out this post I wrote for the Tenement Museum’s blog.

-3 Responses to “Living History: Eating like an Italian Immigrant Family in 1919”
+5 thoughts on “Living History: Eating like an Italian Immigrant Family in 1919

 Information from my father’s(the Italian side) generation.
 There were shops that made many different kinds of dried and fresh pasta.
 Spaghetti, linguini, and lasagna were not in the neat pasta box lengths we think of today.
 They were dried in long lengths or coils.
 When you purchased them the shop keeper would take the pasta and break off what ever kind and weight you wanted from the larger mass, and wrap it in paper.
 When the shop keepers would break the pastas, they’d do it over a barrel that caught the broken little bits.
 These random little bits of pasta were sold for pennies a pound and the poorest of the poor used them to make soups, pasta e fagioli – the macaroni and bean soups you were making.